Rubina Khalid (politician)

 Rubina Khalid (روبینہ خالد) is a Pakistani politician who has been a Member of the Senate of Pakistan, since March 2012.
-She is currently the Chairperson of the Senate Committee on Information Technology & Telecommunications.
+She is currently the chairperson of the Senate Committee on Information Technology & Telecommunications.
+She is chairperson of the Benazir Income Support Programme since 9 May 2024.

 Education

 She has done Bachelor of Laws from Khyber Law College, Peshawar.

 Political career

-She was elected to the Senate of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Khyber Pakhtunkhwa in 2012 Pakistani Senate election.
+She was elected to the Senate of Pakistan as a candidate of Pakistan People's Party (PPP) from Khyber Pakhtunkhwa in the 2012 Pakistani Senate election.

-She was re-elected to the Senate as a candidate of PPP on reserved seat for women from Khyber Pakhtunkhwa in 2018 Pakistani Senate election.
+She was re-elected to the Senate as a candidate of PPP on reserved seat for women from Khyber Pakhtunkhwa in the 2018 Pakistani Senate election.
 She took oath as Senator on 12 March 2018.